mihailmariusiondev/codechallenge-room-control/README.md

-# codechallenge

-This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 10.1.2

-# Getting started
+# 1. Steps to launch the project

 1. Go to project folder and install dependencies: